Systemic Constellations Compared: Methods, Differences, and Applications

 • Very accessible for children or creative thinkers

-• High symbolic value – ideal for unconscious themes
+• High symbolic value – ideal for unconscious topics

 • Archetypes can trigger deep inner processes